autumn-mck/site-astro/src/content/markdownPosts/blog/2024/stagnation-of-phones/index.md

 ---
-title: Phones have stagnated in their current form
+title: We reached peak smartphone years ago
-description: And that's kinda ok!
+description: Maybe that's ok?
 They're pretty good as they are
 published: 2024-04-21
 ---